BigVISION13/Vision/README.md

 You can also generate basic automations from plain language descriptions.
 The `vision/automation.py` module converts a prompt into a simple flow of actions similar to tools like n8n.
+If an `OPENAI_API_KEY` environment variable is available, the automation generator will call the OpenAI API to produce a richer JSON sequence before falling back to the built-in parser.

 ## Setup